Arron-dong/LSRE-Mingda-Chen/Seminars/Seminarnotes.md

+Change history in this commitment:

+It's my first time to use Github, so I just find out how to show the feedback from you, and this commitment is the improvement based on all the past feedback.
+And I am sorry I use the commit button as "save" button before, so everytime I come out with something or find something useful, I will write here or copy here as recording.
+But from now, I will update change history in this commitment here to show anything I done in this commitment and write the seminarnotes in local text and upload them when I finished it.
+I am sorry for disturbing you before.

 Seminars One
 ———————————————————————————————————————————————————————

 Q1: What is large scale requirements engineering?

-A1: Large scale requirement engineering means using proven techniques to perform the analysis of large number of requirements and identify customers needs, help the analysts understand the problems, define all the external features of the target which is the large and complex system.
-LSRE describes the system to be developed and its behavior characterisitics and related constraints through appropriate tools and notation.
-LSRE will forms the requirement document, and supports the evolving needs of the users.
-LSRE is an iterative process of defining requirements, documenting records, evolving requirements and finally decide the requirements on the basis of validation.
+A1: With the growth of complexity and size of software intense systems, the sets of requirements increasingly become large and complex.
+The increased role of software come with the increased number of requirements.
+Lots of new idea will come out in MDRE based on the change of situation, the flow of new requirements will directly bring more requirements from different perspective of customers than the project team can deal with during each project cycle.
+So the size of requirements databases may exceed 10 thounsands of requirements.
+And this situation is called large scale requirements engineering.
+The process of LSRE is similar with RE, which is to elicit, specify, prioritize and manage the requirements.
+Final goal of LSRE is to deal with the requirements and produce better product.

+Reference:

+      1. Luiz Marcio Cysneiros, Eric Yu, " Requirement engineering for large-scale multi-agent systems", April 2003.
+      2. Wnuk, Krzysztof,"Exploring factors affecting decision outcome and lead time in large-scale requirements engineering", Journal of software: evolution and process, volume 27, Issue 9, page:647-673
+      3. Wnuk, Krzysztof,"Understanding and Supporting Large-Scale requirements management",2010.
 ———————————————————————————————————————————————————————

 Q2: What are the challenges in large scale requirements engineering?

 A2:

       1. The complex system bring large number of requirements to deal with.
       2. Lack of domain knowledge and the problems of the area always be inaccurate.
       3. The pressure of time.
       4. The customers can't provide the things you want to know.
       5. New releases through the projects will come out with lots of problem.
       6. Too much requirements stored in the requiremens database.
       7. Distributed development will lead to lots of problem.
       8. Uncertainty and frequently change.
       9. Conflicts between multiple knowledge sources
       10. Multiple stakeholders to consider about

+Reference:

+      1. Wnuk, Krzysztof,"Exploring factors affecting decision outcome and lead time in large-scale requirements engineering", Journal of software: evolution and process, volume 27, Issue 9, page:647-673
+      2. Wnuk, Krzysztof,"Understanding and Supporting Large-Scale requirements management",2010.
 ———————————————————————————————————————————————————————

 Q3: What is the order of magnitude of the number of requirements we are discussing?

-A3：Thousands or more, the system will be developed should be large and complex.
+A3：Thousands or more.

+Reference:

+      1. Wnuk, Krzysztof,"Exploring factors affecting decision outcome and lead time in large-scale requirements engineering", Journal of software: evolution and process, volume 27, Issue 9, page:647-673
+      2. Wnuk, Krzysztof,"Understanding and Supporting Large-Scale requirements management",2010.
 ———————————————————————————————————————————————————————

 Q4: Read up on and summarise [Strategic] Release Planning

-A4: Release planning is to make a plan for delivering the different requirement of the whole system which will be developed.
-All the stakeholders need to participated in the release planning to ensure the quality of plan in different aspect.
-And then the release planning will be used to make iteration plan for each individual iteration.
-There are several main target of release planning:
+A4: Release planning is a planning process that during the agile software project, which is a high level decision making process to make a release plan, release plan is an evolving log that describes which function or feature will be delivered in next release or future release.
+Also release planning will plan and estimate the resource delivered for each feature.

-      1. Make the target of this release.
-      2. Define the business background and competitive environment.
+There are several main advantages of release planning:

+      1. Gives the project team a common understanding about the feature they need to develop.
+      2. Gives the project team a common understanding about the resource they can use.
-      3. Define the current status of product.
+      3. Prioritize the feature.
-      4. Sort out the backlog of the product
+      4. Reduce the conflicts and lead the team to a common target.
-      5. Locate and discuss issues.
+      5. Locate and discuss problem they meeted.
-And the output is the release plan, new items which should be put into release backlog, and advice to improve future plan.

-———————————————————————————————————————————————————————

-Reference：
+Reference:

       1.Ruhe, Gunther, and Moshood Omolade Saliu.
 "The art and science of software release planning."
 IEEE Software 22.6 (2005): 47-53.
-      2.Svensson, Richard Berntsson, and Bjorn Regnell.
-"A Case Study Evaluation of the Guideline-Supported QUPER Model for Elicitation of Quality Requirements."
-Requirements Engineering: Foundation for Software Quality (2015).
-      3.Richard Berntsson Svensson, Thomas Olsson, Bjorn Regnell.
-"Introducing Support for Release Planning of Quality Requirements – An Industrial Evaluation of the QUPER Model.", 2008
-      4.Regnell, Bjorn, Per Beremark, and Ola Eklundh.
-"A market-driven requirements engineering process: Results from an industrial process improvement programme."
-Requirements Engineering 3.2 (1998): 121-129.
-      5.Luiz Marcio Cysneiros, Eric Yu, " Requirement engineering for large-scale multi-agent systems", April 2003.
-      6.An Ngo-The, Günther Ruhe, " Optimized Resource Allocation for Software Release Planning", IEEE Transactions on Software Engineering 2009 vol.35: 109-123.
+      2.An Ngo-The, Günther Ruhe, " Optimized Resource Allocation for Software Release Planning", IEEE Transactions on Software Engineering 2009 vol.35: 109-123.

-———————————————————————————————————————————————————————

-Search Log

-keyword:

-      1. large scale requirements engineering
-      2. requirements engineering
-      3. requirements engineering magnitude
-      4. Release planning

-database: BTH library
+      3.Svahnberg, Mikael, et al. "A systematic review on strategic release planning models."
+Information & Software Technology 52.3 (2010): 237-248.

 ———————————————————————————————————————————————————————

 AR1: Ruhe, Gunther, and Moshood Omolade Saliu.
 "The art and science of software release planning."
 IEEE Software 22.6 (2005): 47-53.